 This is the Big Kahuna, the Whole Enchilada, the Top Banana, the category of the night: an absolute stemwinder among six extraordinary actresses in extraordinarily difficult roles, including each of the last two winners, Elisabeth Moss (The Handmaid’s Tale) and Tatiana Maslany (Orphan Black).
 It’d be hard to get too upset at any one of their names being called; even my least favorite of the bunch, Evan Rachel Wood’s consciousness-forming android Dolores Abernathy, is an example of immense actorly control.
 Do you go with Sandra Oh’s career-redefining turn in one of the best new series of the year?
 How about Claire Foy’s impossibly precise Queen Elizabeth II, in a standout season of The Crown?
 Ultimately, I fled to the safety of the repeat winner, but if there is one upset I’ll be dreaming about all weekend, it’s hearing Keri Russell’s name read Monday night: As I wrote of its penultimate episode, “when it comes to The Americans’ brilliant, methodical loosening of the Cold War’s grip—prying away first Martha, then Gabriel, then Philip, then Claudia, then Paige—it seems to me fitting that its most ardent fighter, its lone survivor, its final girl, should be the indomitable Jennings, Elizabeth.”

-Elisabeth Moss, The Handmaid’s Tale (Hulu)
+Will win: Elisabeth Moss, The Handmaid’s Tale (Hulu)

 Should win: Keri Russell, The Americans (FX)